pact-foundation/pact-ruby/README.md

 Be aware that the Rack::Builder.parse_file seems to require files even if they have already been required, so make sure your boot files are idempotent.

-#### Use your real database
+#### Use the real database

-Do not stub your database calls for pact:verify .This is the best time for you to test your database integration.
+Do not stub your database calls for pact:verify.
+This is the best time for you to test your database integration.
 If you stub your database calls, you are getting little more assurance that the real end-to-end will work than if you'd used a unit test.
 It's the appropriate time to incur the overhead of a database call.

 ## Advanced